 - Contact your state attorney general.
-Visit the National Association of Attorneys General website for the contact information of each state attorney general.
+Visit the website for the contact information of each state attorney general.

 - If the victim is an older person or a person with a disability, contact your local adult protective services agency.
-You can find your state or local agency that receives and investigates reports of suspected elder financial exploitation by using the online Eldercare Locator or calling 1-800-677-1116.
+You can find your state or local agency that receives and investigates reports of suspected elder financial exploitation by using the online or calling (800) 677-1116.

-- If you or someone you care about is the victim of a fraud, scam or financial exploitation, you can submit a complaint with the Federal Trade Commission.
+- If you or someone you care about is the victim of a fraud, scam or financial exploitation, you can with the Federal Trade Commission.